-- The Owner-Contractor Agreement must be the American Institute of Architects (AIA) "A101-2007 Stipulated Sum Agreement," or another industry standard form of agreement approved by Minnesota Housing, that when fully completed and executed, is acceptable to Minnesota Housing in form and substance. - 2.
-The "AIA Document A201-2007, General Conditions of the Contract for Construction" must accompany the Owner-Contractor Agreement.
+- 1. The Owner-Contractor Agreement must be the American Institute of Architects (AIA) "A101-2017 Stipulated Sum Agreement," or another industry standard form of agreement approved by Minnesota Housing, that when fully completed and executed, is acceptable to Minnesota Housing in form and substance. - 2.
+The "AIA Document A201-2017, General Conditions of the Contract for Construction" must accompany the Owner-Contractor Agreement.
 This may be done by reference.
-Any modifications or extension of the general conditions must be via supplementary conditions. - 3.
+Any modifications or extension of the general conditions must be via supplementary conditions or an AIA "Additions and Deletions" report. - 3.
 The Owner-Contractor Agreement must state the date of commencement of the work and the date the contractor must achieve substantial completion of the entire work. - 4.
-The Owner-Contractor Agreement must stipulate a contract sum (lump sum) the owner must pay the contractor for the contractor's performance of the contract and all alternates, and/or unit prices, if any, of which the contract sum is based upon. - 5.
-General contractor markup on all change order work, whether it's their own self performed work or work by their subcontractors, must be negotiated between the owner and general contractor and must be included in the Owner-Contractor Agreement; however it must not be greater than the maximum combined general conditions, profit and overhead as described in Chapter 2. - 6.
+The Owner-Contractor Agreement must stipulate a contract sum (lump sum) the Owner must pay the contractor for the contractor's performance of the contract and all alternates, and/or unit prices, if any, of which the contract sum is based upon. - 5.
+General contractor markup on all change order work, whether it's their own self performed work or work by their subcontractors, must be negotiated between the Owner and general contractor and must be included in the Owner-Contractor Agreement; however it must not be greater than the maximum combined general conditions, profit and overhead as described in Chapter 2. - 6.
 Minnesota Housing permits one progress payment per month.
 The amount of time needed to process each progress payment will vary depending on many variables, including funding characteristics.
 Minnesota Housing strives to minimize processing time for each progress payment.
-The owner and contractor must agree on a reasonable time for processing progress payments that is acceptable to Minnesota Housing and other funders, which is normally 30 days. - 7.
-Enumeration of specifications (project manual) and drawings must be done using exhibits prepared by the Architect of Record, which must be the same as those attached to the Architect's Opinion Letter. - 8.
+The Owner and contractor must agree on a reasonable time for processing progress payments that is acceptable to Minnesota Housing and other funders, which is normally 30 days. - Enumeration of specifications (project manual) and drawings must be done using exhibits prepared by the Architect of Record, which must be the same as those attached to the Architect's Opinion Letter. - 8.
 Unless a higher retainage is required by other funding source(s), the Owner-Contractor Agreement must include 5 percent retainage be withheld from each progress payment for work completed and materials presently stored (on-site or off-site).
-No retainage is required for building permits, performance and payment bonds, or general contractor paid builder's risk insurance.
+No retainage is required for